Business Name

 +1410m / -420m

-Today the adventure begins in earnest.
+Today, your Nepal adventure tour begins in earnest.
 Cross a suspension bridge and enter the restricted Nar and Phu valleys.
 The trail follows the river through dense pine forests, cave shelters, and narrow gorges before climbing steeply to the open plains of Meta.
 Expect expansive views and your first real taste of isolation.

 Stunning views on trek to Meta